On this page

 There are regular updates to the COVID-19 vaccine situation, and it’s normal to have questions or concerns.
 With your healthcare professional, you might like to discuss the vaccine that is available to you, how it will impact your personal health, or when you should get your booster and why.

 A useful idea before the appointment is to prepare a list of what you want to talk about.
 You might be thinking about questions like:

-- “Am I eligible for vaccination right now with my current health condition/s?”
+- “Am I eligible for a booster right now with my current health condition/s?”

 - If you're not eligible yet: “What can I do to protect my health in the meantime?”

-- “What will happen when I get vaccinated?”
+- “What will happen when I get my shot?”

-- “What symptoms might I experience after I get vaccinated?
+- “What symptoms might I experience after I get vaccinated (especially if you're getting a vaccine you haven't had before)?
 What can I do to take care of myself if I experience those symptoms?”